-HRC Condemns Ugandan President for Signing Horrific Anti-Gay Bill Into Law
+HRC Condemns Ugandan President for Signing Horrific Anti-LGBT Bill Into Law

 February 24, 2014 by HRC staff